Multi-class Classifier based Failure Prediction with Artificial and Anonymous Training for Data Privacy: Results and Discussion

-In Fig. \ref{fig_increase_increase_epocs_inkscape}, the training epocs ($N_{epocs}$) is changed as 10, 20 and 30 respectively along \emph{x}-axis and $P_{error}$ is plotted along \emph{y}-axis.
-It can be observed that higher number of epocs lead to better training of the classifier leading to improved failure prediction.
+In Fig. \ref{fig_increase_increase_epocs_inkscape}, the training epochs ($N_{epochs}$) are changed as 10, 20, and 30 respectively along \emph{x}-axis and $P_{error}$ is plotted along \emph{y}-axis.
+It can be observed that a higher number of epochs leads to better training of the classifier leading to improved failure prediction.